mheffe3/CytoscapeDataFormatting/README.md

 # CytoscapeDataFormatting
-Used to parse data into a format useable with Cytoscape
+Used to parse data into a format usable with Cytoscape